 Community ServicE OpportunitiesCommunity Service is an important priority for TTN.
 Our Community Service Volunteer Group is working on opportunities for members to join together to help women and children in need.
-We are excited to announce our first two opportunities!

 From time to time, the Chapter will provide fundraising and volunteer opportunities to its members.
 We encourage suggestions of organizations that we might support and hope to provide a variety of charitable opportunities in which members choose to participate in ways that are meaningful to them.